Research Fellow & Laboratory Manager, Brain, Mind & Markets Laboratory

 With a background in magnetic resonance imaging, eye movements and optics, and retinal physiology, she graduated with a PhD in visual neuroscience from the University of Melbourne in 2013.
 Dr Bowman has previously worked with the Melbourne Brain Centre at the Royal Melbourne Hospital, Bionic Vision Australia, and the University of Melbourne's Department of Optometry and Vision Sciences.
 She has also obtained a Bachelor of Science with Honours in neuroscience from the Australian National University.

 Dr Bowman's current research interests include neuropharmacology, computational complexity, prediction errors, pupillometry and clinical trials.

-Dr Bowman is also the Laboratory Manager of the Brain, Mind and Markets Laboratory, and is a member of the Australasian Research Management Society.
+Dr Bowman is also the Laboratory Manager of the Brain, Mind and Markets Laboratory, and is an Accredited Research Manager (Foundation) with the Australasian Research Management Society.

 You can download the CV by clicking here.

 Office: Level 12, The Spot, 198 Berkeley Street, Carlton